DevExpress/testcafe/docs/articles/documentation/using-testcafe/programming-interface/runner.md

 If a browser stops responding while it executes tests, TestCafe restarts the browser and reruns the current test in a new browser instance.
 If the same problem occurs with this test two more times, the test run finishes and an error is thrown.

+> When you use a [LiveModeRunner](livemoderunner.md), you can call the `runner.run` method only once.
+This is because a TestCafe server can handle only one watcher that tracks changes to test files.

 #### Cancelling Test Tasks

 You can stop an individual test task at any moment by cancelling the corresponding promise.